MicrosoftDocs/biztalk-docs/biztalk/core/feature-pack-add-release-definitions.md

 ## Next steps

-At this step, you're done.
+At this point, all steps are completed.
 If you prefer, you can create environmental tokens within your BizTalk XML binding file, and create variables within VSTS that match the environmental tokens.
 See [Configure environmental tokens and variables](configure-environmental-tokens-and-variables-for-automatic-deployment.md) for the details.